-The Maine State Archives, a bureau within the Department of Secretary of State, maintains approximately 95 million pages of official State records considered to be permanently valuable.
-These include bills introduced in the Legislature, Governor's Executive Council Reports, election returns, deeds to and from the State of Maine, maps from the Land Office, vital statistics, federal census records from Maine up to 1930, county court records dating back to the 1639, and military records through World War I, to list a few.
+The Maine State Archives, a bureau within the Department of Secretary of State, maintains approximately 100 million pages of official State records considered to be permanently valuable.
+These include bills introduced in the Legislature, Governor's Executive Council Reports, election returns, deeds to and from the State of Maine, maps from the Land Office, vital statistics prior to 1892, federal census records from Maine up to 1930, county court records dating back to the 1639, and military records through World War I, to list a few.

-Our Archives Services Division preserves and provides access to these archival records.
-Researchers may request general information or specific records by contacting us in person, by phone, FAX, or e-mail.
+Archives Services Division preserves and provides access to many archival records, including those mentioned above.
+Researchers may request general information or specific records by contacting Archives Services in person, by phone, or e-mail.

-Our Records Management Services Division identifies and schedules State and local government records to insure they are retained and, if not archival, destroyed properly.
+Records Management Division helps to establish and administer efficient and effective records management programs within State and local governments and ensure records are being retained and dispositioned properly (destroyed or kept as archival) through Records Retention Schedules.
 The Division conducts training and creates publications to assist government agencies in meeting general records management requirements.
 Its State Records Center maintains approximately 120 million pages of official State records not currently needed in State offices and scheduled for ultimate destruction.